Irish Mythology: Dive into its Finest Legends and Tales

 Upon Reaching the Royal Capital

 People of ancient Ireland used to believe in witchery stuff and the power of magic.
 Their beliefs seem to have impacted the legends and myths that people of the modern world narrate.
-Even if you are unaware of the Irish mythology, you may come across a tale that you have heard of.
+Even if you are unaware of Irish mythology, you may come across a tale you have heard of.

 THE TRAGEDY OF THE CHILDREN OF LIR